Performer

 He has also worked extensively in Singapore with Wild Rice, Theatreworks, Finger Players, Singapore Repertory Theatre, Esplanade, and for Pangdemonium in Dealer’s Choice for which he was given the Singapore Life!
 Theatre Award for Best Supporting Actor.

-He has also appeared in feature films including The Beach, The Receptionist and Scarborough, as well as on TV and in the award-winning web series Jade Dragon
+He has also appeared in feature films including The Beach, The Receptionist and Scarborough, as well as on TV and in the award-winning web series Jade Dragon.
+Most recently, he starred opposite Sheridan Smith in the acclaimed Hera Productions/ITV drama, I Fought The Law.

 • "Daniel York Loh terrific as a jaunty ringmaster of autopsies…"